When Is the Best Time

 - Day 3 (Optional): Enjoy many more gorgeous drives and hikes from Estes Park without the need to enter Bear Lake Corridor, where a timed ticket is needed.

 Trail Ridge Road View

 We highly recommend staying in Estes Park and driving Trail Ridge Road as well as heading out for other destinations.
-Ask park rangers for more tips when your are there.
+Ask park rangers for more tips when you are there.
 That way you avoid the crowds and congested roads on Bear Lake Corridor even when no timed tickets are required.
-The only thing you need to remember during the ‘timed entry ticket’ period: If you leave the park, you can only re-enter after the 3 PM (or 5 PM when using the Bear Lake Corridor)
+The only thing you need to remember during the ‘timed entry ticket’ period: If you leave the park, you can only re-enter after 3 PM (or 5 PM when using the Bear Lake Corridor)

 Hotel Tips (Estes Park vs Grand Lake)